Sunday the 14th February until the morning of Thursday the 18th of February 2021

-Following on from the success of Ian Garden’s last two Film and History Breaks and drawing on much of the research from his books and film classes, this year’s break will be mixing fact and fiction in a number of compelling ways.
+Following on from the success of the last three Film and History Breaks and drawing on much of the research from his books and film classes, Ian Garden has produced another break which focuses on film propaganda during World War Two.

 There is no supplementary charge for single accommodation on any of our activity breaks, and as normal, we can arrange free transport (on arrival and departure) between the hotel and the bus and railway stations.